 Plumbing

-The near detector area sump pump system shall have redundant back up pumps and emergency back-up power.
+The near detector area sump pump system will have redundant back up pumps and emergency back-up power.
 The system shall be designed to a 0.9999 reliability level.
-This system shall discharge to a surface holding tank near LBNF40.
+This system will discharge to a surface holding tank near LBNF40.
 Pumps within the holding tank discharge to the site wide ICW system.
 This underground complex is provided with a wet pipe sprinkler system served from the LBNF-40 domestic water system.

 Fire Protection/Life Safety Systems